RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 }
 ```

-This helps to combine two independent computations for name and answer into a single
+This helps to combine two independent computations for *name* and *answer* into a single
-computation for command line arguments:
+computation for both arguments:

 ```rust
 let args = name.zip(answer);